valdisvi/espeak-ng-jeditor/docs/JNI.md

 (need a image)

 1. I first started by declaring the native methods in the Java code.

+	The native keyword transforms our method into a sort of abstract method:

+	> private native void aNativeMethod();

 2. I regenerate the header file for the JNI methods.